syncfusion-content/maui-docs/MAUI/Polar-Charts/Exporting.md

 The exported image will be saved in the different location across the platforms.

-**Windows Phone, Android and MAC** – The image will be saved inside the 'Pictures' directory of the file system.
+**Windows Phone, Android, and MAC** – The image will be saved inside the 'Pictures' directory of the file system.

 **iOS** – The image will be saved inside the 'Photos/Album' directory of the file system.